The Best Skincare Products for Anti-Aging

 If you’re wondering about AHAs…

-AHAs (alpha-hydroxy-acids) have been studied and proven to reduce signs of aging.
+Another one of the best skincare products for anti-aging is AHAs (alpha-hydroxy-acids).
+They have been studied and proven to reduce signs of aging.
 You might know AHAs as Lactic or Glycolic acid.

 AHAs and Retinol have very similar effects, so using both doesn’t really do much.
 Retinol has been studied much more than AHAs and has more science backing it.
 However, if you’re not a fan of Retinol, AHAs are a good alternative.

 Don’t use AHAs and Retinol together, AHAs create an undesirable pH for Retinol.
 If you’d like to use both Retinol and AHAs in your skincare routine, apply them on alternating nights. (source)